Apply for compensation under the Travel Guarantee Act

 Have you purchased a trip and had it cancelled or interrupted because the travel operator cannot pay its debts (has become insolvent) or been declared bankrupt?
 If you have booked a package travel or what is known as a linked travel arrangement, you can apply for compensation.
 You can find out what the rules are here.

-No compensation from the travel guarantee if a trip is cancelled because of the coronavirus
+No compensation from the travel guarantee if a trip is cancelled because of the corona pandemic

-You are not entitled to any compensation from the travel guarantee if your trip has been cancelled because of the coronavirus or advice from the Ministry for Foreign Affairs, even if the company is subsequently declared bankrupt.
+You are not entitled to any compensation from the travel guarantee if your trip has been cancelled because of the corona pandemic or government decisions and recommendations, even if the company is subsequently declared bankrupt.

 Also read what rules apply when the Ministry for Foreign Affairs advises against travel to a particular country on the government’s website (in Swedish), opens in a new window External link, opens in new window.